SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 #### Does Not Understand

-When a message is sent, the method lookup searches the entire receiver's hierarchy for a method with the same selector as the message.
+When a message is sent, the method lookup searches the entire receiver's class hierarchy for a method with the same selector as the message.
 If the algorithm reaches the top of the hierarchy (`nil`), then the interpreter sends the `doesNotUnderstand:` message to the receiver.
-The interpreter massages a bit the stack and the interpreter state, and looks up the `doesNotUnderstand:` selector instead of the original selector.
+The interpreter massages the stack and the interpreter state a bit, and looks up the `doesNotUnderstand:` selector instead of the original selector.
 This creates the illusion that the VM replaced the original message by a `doesNotUnderstand:` message.

 Massaging the stack implies preparing it to send the `doesNotUnderstand:` message.
-The thing is, the stack contains the receiver and arguments of the message but `doesNotUnderstand:` expects as single argument: the reification of the original message.
-Then the original message reification is set up by:
+The thing is, the stack contains the receiver and arguments of the message but `doesNotUnderstand:` expects the reification of the original message as single argument.
+The original message reification is set up by:
 - allocating an array to hold all the original arguments
 - popping the arguments from the stack and store them in the new array
 - allocating a message object and storing in it the original selector, argument array and lookup class